 - Use stealth to evade enemies, or engage them directly with crude weapons built from sticks and stones.

-The Forest is often called a pure survival game, but it's honestly just plain old survival horror to me.
-There's technically a food & water requirement in the game, but I don't even know how you could possibly starve.
-There's no inventory management to speak of, you just collect everything on some giant ass magical tarp.
-Really the only impactful feature is the creepy AF mutant things that try and murder you.
+There's no inventory management to speak of; you collect everything on some giant ass magical tarp.
+So really, the only impactful feature is the creepy AF mutant things that try and murder you.
 So.
 Survival horror.
-Good story though!
+Good story, though!

 Pick it up.
 Bring a friend.
 Have fun.